Fact Sheet B1

 During the address-in-reply debate, members may speak across a wide range of issues.
 It is often the first chance for a new member to speak in the Chamber.

 At the end of the debate, instead of voting on the motion, members stand in silence to show their agreement.
-The Assembly usually adjourns after a condolence motion as a further mark of respect.
-The length of the adjournment is one hour.
+The Assembly usually adjourns for one hour after a condolence motion as a further mark of respect.